 Berber Texts from Siwa (Egypt)

 – including a Grammatical Sketch.
-With a foreword by L. Galand
+With a Foreword by Lionel Galand

 Author: Valentina Schiattarella.
+With a preface by: Lionel Galand.
 Series edited by: Harry Stroomer.

 Text language(s): English